kuteykin/Natural-Language-Processing/README.md

 **project Natural-language-processing**
 ## Coding Exercises for NLP

+**Disease_recognition_in_Spanish.ipynb** Recognition and tagging of diseases from medical records / scientific literature in Spanish language (Token Classification task: customisation of NER tagging model for recognition of new entity using spaCy)

 **simple_sentinel_analysis.py**    Sentinel analysis of web-page (news article etc.) for entire text, as well as for every sentence.